naivecynics/SVSmate/README.md

 ## 🚀 About the Project

-This project originated as the final project for the Spring 2025 **CS304 - Software Engineering**.
+> This project originated as the final project for the **25Spring CS304 - Software Engineering**.

 Our goal is to develop a powerful and user-friendly **VS Code extension** tailored for SUSTechers, aiming to simplify their academic workflows — particularly operations related to [Blackboard](https://bb.sustech.edu.cn/webapps/portal/execute/tabs/tabAction?tab_tab_group_id=_1_1).